Crimple Valley Viaduct

-Crimple Valley Viaduct, also known as Crimple Viaduct and Crimple Beck Viaduct is a railway viaduct which crosses the Crimple Valley between Pannal railway station and Hornbeam Park railway station in North Yorkshire.
+Crimple Valley Viaduct, also known as Crimple Viaduct and Crimple Beck Viaduct, is a railway viaduct which crosses the Crimple Valley between Pannal railway station and Hornbeam Park railway station in North Yorkshire.
 It is a Grade II* listed structure.

 History

 The viaduct was built for the Harrogate–Church Fenton line (then part of the York & North Midland Railway) and crosses Crimple Beck, and also the Leeds Northern Railway which opened in 1849.
 The Leeds Northern Railway line went underneath the eastern side of the viaduct through the second arch inwards, and then soon after crossed a ten-arch viaduct referred to as Crimple Low Viaduct to differentiate between the two.
 In 1854, the North Eastern Railway was formed, which amalgamated several railway companies, including the Leeds Northern and the Y&NMR, and so in 1862, a new connection was built between the Leeds & Thirsk and the Church Fenton Line, with a rising gradient line which connected the two lines at the extreme eastern end of the viaduct at Crimple Junction.

 It is 1872 ft long and has 31 arches, each of 52 ft span, which reach a maximum height of 110 ft above the Crimple Valley.
 The viaduct is also built on a rising gradient of 1-in-91, which levels off on the approach into Harrogate itself.
 The sharp bend in the track on the south side of the viaduct causes trains to reduce speed significantly.
 Older Pacer rolling stock units are locally known to loudly squeal whilst passing around the tight bend due to increased pressure on the bogies and wheels.

 It was completed in 1848 for the York and North Midland Railway company, and opened for traffic in July of that year.
 It is built of brick, and rusticated grit stone ashlar.
-The viaduct was designed by James Cass Birkinshaw.
+The viaduct was designed by John Cass Birkinshaw and was built by James Hartley, mason.
+The stone was obtained from Brown Hill in Plompton.